Explaining Money Damages

-Personal injury lawsuits and medical malpractice lawsuits all have the same goal.
+Personal injury lawsuit in New Jersey and medical malpractice lawsuits all have the same goal.
 The goal is to maximize the amount of money that the negligent defendant will have to pay for the damage caused to the plaintiff.
-So how do we manage money damages from Personal Injury Lawsuits in New Jersey?
+So how do we manage money damages from a Personal Injury Lawsuit in New Jersey?

 First, we must talk a little about the different kinds of damages.